Dessert is the best part of a meal. Here are some of the most popular Filipino desserts that you can recreate in the comfort of your home.

 Filipino dessert is composed of specialties made from rice, coconut, and tropical fruits.
 Rice is the staple food of the Philippines.
 Because of this, it is also widespread to use it as an ingredient in desserts.
 The coconut tree might not be the national tree and fruit of the Philippines.
 Still, it is available in almost every location in the archipelago.
 That’s why a lot of desserts have coconut in them.

-Here are some of the most popular Filipino desserts that you can recreate at the comfort of your home:
+Here are some of the most popular Filipino desserts that you can recreate in the comfort of your home:

 Literally translated as ‘mix-mix,’ halo-halo is one of the best Filipino desserts during summertime!
-It is easy to find its ingredients anywhere in the country, and it’s easily made at home.
-Halo-halo is made from shaved ice topped with condensed milk along with other sweet treats.
+It is easy to find its ingredients anywhere in the country and you can easily make it at home.
+Halo-halo is from shaved ice topped with condensed milk along with other sweet treats.
 These include ice cream, ube halaya, leche flan, jellies, beans, and drizzle with evaporated milk.

 To enjoy this on a rainy day, you can quickly cook a ginataang halo-halo.
-It is a stewed version of the delicacy in coconut milk with glutinous rice balls, fruits in your backyard like banana and sweet potato.
+It is a stewed version of the delicacy in coconut milk with glutinous rice balls and fruits in your backyard like banana and sweet potato.

 2. LECHE FLAN